 - Third party lab tested.
 It’s crucial to ensure your pet’s CBD oil has been third party lab tested to ensure quality, quantity, and purity.
 VETCBD always tests our CBD oils not only for quality and quantity, but also for safety, which is an added layer of precaution we take to ensure the wellbeing of your pet.
 Our independent lab tests our products to ensure there are no pesticides, chemicals, or ingredients that could be harmful to your animal.

 How to Give My Cat CBD?

 When it comes to administering CBD to your cat, you have some options.
-Traditionally, CBD has been available as special edible treats, or as a liquid that can be added to food or administered orally.
+Traditionally, CBD is available as special edible chews, or as a liquid that can be administered orally.